oarepo/data-renderer/README.md

 To use this feature, either do not pass ``definition`` at all or pass the known part of the definition and annotate the elements to be rendered dynamically as ``dynamic: true`` (or use the global ``dynamicDefinition`` option or prop).

-It might be useful to have the whole definition or parts dynamic but provide custom definition for selected paths.
-To do this, pass ``:pathDefinitions`` property.

-The value of the property is either:

- * object with keys (same as slot names but without the 'element' prefix) and value the definition of the object at the given path
- * function taking ``({context, definition, data, paths})``
-   and returning
-   - the definition
-   - ``null`` if the element should not be rendered at all
-   - ``undefined`` to use dynamic rendering on the element